Hi I'm Marci.

 I was moved by the story of Rumi.
 A Divine channeling poet who wrote words that transcend even the heart, I knew Rumi became the poet we know today because of his direct connection with his teacher Shams el-Tabrizi.
 Something unseen, unspoken, and otherworldly had been ignited in him and I wanted whatever That was.
 I started searching for my Shams.

-After many years without my Shams in site, I found myself retreating in the local mosque during the final days of Ramadan on my knees in surrender.
+After many years without my Shams in sight, I found myself retreating in the local mosque during the final days of Ramadan on my knees in surrender.
 I was exhausted, confused, and ready to let go of the endless search.
 My marriage was struggling, my husband at the time was really depressed and I started to realize so was I. Looking up to the heavens I told the Divine that I was handing the wheel back over and thought that maybe...it wasn’t my time to meet my teacher and fulfill what I thought was my destiny.

 Two months later I met my Shams.
 To my surprise, my teacher was not Muslim, he was...Buddhist and an energy healer.
 Through personal study with him I was introduced to Buddhism, meditation, mindfulness, classical yoga, and energy healing.
 Not the teacher I thought I’d study with, my studies awakened me to realize that my Mission on Earth was greater than any one tradition.